nuejs/www/blog/perfect-web-framework/index.md

 ## Instant development loop `DX` [devloop]
 A perfect framework should show a live preview of your change after you save a file.
 Be it content, styling, layout, server component, or client-side reactive component — you should see the change immediately.
 And if you make a mistake, the framework will tell you exactly what went wrong.

-This kind of _universal hot-reloading_ offers a true WYSIWYG experience for content creators, designers, and developers.
+This kind of _universal hot-reloading_ offers a true WYSIWYG experience for content producers, designers, and developers.
 Instant development loop gives a significant boost to your daily productivity.

 [.problem]
   *Vite* and Next.js projects can have hundreds, even thousands of NPM modules.
 As the number of modules increases, your Hot Module Replacement (HMR) operations become heavier and slower.
 A styling change on your JS file can take seconds before it reaches the browser.
-And because HMR is limited to JavaScript and TypeScript files, both content creators and UX/HTML/CSS developers are missing the benefits of hot-reloading.
+And because HMR is limited to JavaScript and TypeScript files, both content teams and UX/HTML/CSS developers are missing the benefits of hot-reloading.

 ## Easy to scale `DX` [scale]
 An ideal framework lets people with different backgrounds take part in scaling the system.
-Content creators scale the content, UX engineers focus on design and user experience, and JS developers work on the business model, networking, and infrastructure.
+Content teams scale the content, UX engineers focus on design and user experience, and JS developers work on the business model, networking, and infrastructure.

 They use the same system for content-focused apps and single-page apps and enjoy the productivity boost from universal hot-reloading.
 They share components and design elements so they can move faster and keep things consistent.

 [.problem]
   Vite and *React* place all the burden on the JavaScript developer.
 They develop React components where content, styling, and logic are all mixed.
-Scaling becomes hard when content creators and UX developers cannot participate.
+Scaling becomes hard when content teams and UX developers cannot participate.
 And if you use different systems for blogging, documentation, and single-page apps – extra developer time is spent on keeping the external services together.